Aryan1606/Quiz_1/README.md

 # Quiz_1

+ ## First Install mongo and node to run this application

  * This is a an Online Quiz  website for "Teacher" and "Students" to "Create test" and "Take Test".
  * It has two options: "Sign Up" and "Login".
  * Clicking "Sign Up" and registring yourself with the required details will automatically be redirected to the profile page where all the details will be visible and depending on whether you are a "Teacher" or "Student" you will be able to "Create A Test" or "Take A Test".
 Once Signed Up ,you can directly login through your "UserName" and "Password" which you will set up in your "Sign-Up" page.